Kids Boxing in Bexley: Parent Guide

 The very first thing a parent asks me is whether boxing is safe for their child.
 It is a completely natural concern.
 You see professional fighters on television and worry that your child will be thrown into a ring to spar on their first day.
 Let me be absolutely clear: that is not how a proper boxing gym operates.

 At the beginner and youth levels, boxing is a non-contact sport.
 The focus is entirely on physical fitness, coordination, footwork, and learning the fundamental techniques.
 Children hit bags and pads, not each other.
-According to safety protocols outlined by England Alliance Boxing, youth amateur boxing is heavily regulated with strict supervision and an emphasis on technical proficiency before any form of controlled, light sparring is ever introduced.
+According to safety protocols outlined by Amateur Boxing Alliance, youth amateur boxing is heavily regulated with strict supervision and an emphasis on technical proficiency before any form of controlled, light sparring is ever introduced.
 Even then, sparring is strictly optional and only for those who have shown they have the discipline, skill, and desire to do so, always under the watchful eye of qualified coaches.

 Your child is more likely to pick up an injury playing football on a Sunday morning than they are in a structured kids boxing class.
 The environment is controlled, the equipment is designed for protection, and the coaching is built around safety first.
 We do not take risks with children's health.